jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 **The Life Star**: A rulebook based on Techvolution, governed by human technological adaption and natural selection that makes sure humanity never stalls when upgrading to the next technological age.

-**Plot**: Getting the extras to step up, become player gods, and grab hold of the levers of power by replacing their ruling philosophy with Techvolution to establish the era of mass-collaboration inside the Internet Age.
+**Plot**: Getting the extras to step up, grab hold of society's levers of power, and become player gods.
+They do this by replacing their ruling philosophy with Techvolution to establish the era of mass-collaboration inside the Internet Age.

 # ACT ONE